Provisional Unlawful Presence Waivers of Inadmissibility for Certain Immediate Relatives

 The waiver is limited to immediate relatives of U.S. citizens who can demonstrate extreme hardship to U.S. citizens.

-An alien may be eligible to apply for and receive a provisional unlawful presence waiver if he or she:
+An noncitizen may be eligible to apply for and receive a provisional unlawful presence waiver if he or she:

 - Is present in the United States at the time of filing the application for a provisional unlawful presence waiver, and for biometrics collection at a USCIS ASC;